Health & PE

 The Key Learning Areas of Health and Physical Education are interrelated.
 Together they promote in students an understanding of the importance of personal and community actions in promoting health and lifelong participation in physical activity.

-At South Oakleigh College we recognize that Health Education is closely related to Physical Education and that these areas of learning share many goals and expectations.
+At South Oakleigh College we recognise that Health Education is closely related to Physical Education and that these areas of learning share many goals and expectations.
 Knowledge about health issues and practices is presented to the students through units of work studied in class and through incidental learning during Physical Education classes.

-In Health Education, the focus is upon ‘Health Knowledge and Promotion’ dimension of AUSVELS.
+In Health Education, the focus is upon ‘Health Knowledge and Promotion’ dimension of the Victorian Curriculum.
 Students in Year 7 they examine the physical, emotional, social and mental development of individuals across the lifespan.
 As students progress through their school years, they examine the promotion of health of individuals and the community through the use of specific strategies and the provision of health resources, services and products.
 In VCE, students may elect to undertake specialised studies in Health and Human Development Units 1-4.

 South Oakleigh College values the role physical activity, sport and play in the social and emotional development of our students.
 Physical Education and Health Education are provided by specialist teachers in these areas.
 We pay considerable attention to providing a rigorous Physical Education program (7-12), as well as a wide range of co-curricular physical activities (7-12).